 The testing phase is the phase of utmost importance for the testing team.
 Software testing helps in detecting issues pertaining to the written source code.
 Furthermore, this phase also assesses the software product for compatibility, performance, security, usability, et cetera.

-Once the testing is successfully conducted upon the software product in development and the issues found are resolved, it’s time for the first implementation of the software.
-Naturally, this phase, therefore, is termed as the implementation phase.
+Once the testing is successfully conducted on the software product in development and the issues found are resolved, it’s time for the first implementation of the software.
+Naturally, this phase, therefore, is termed the implementation phase.

 What are the Characteristics of a Software?